Bolaji-Laguda/stoplightdoc/docs/Youverify-Doc.md

 # Youverify Documentation
+## Welcome!
+This is Youverify's documentation page

--   The Youverify API is a RESTful web service for developers to programmatically interact with Youverify’s data and functionality.
+The Youverify API is a RESTful web service for developers to programmatically interact with Youverify’s data and functionality.
--   Every bit of data exchanged between clients and the API is JSON over HTTPS.
+Every bit of data exchanged between clients and the API is JSON over HTTPS.

+## Environments

+We offer both Staging and Production environments.
+You may leverage our Staging environment to test your integration in a number of scenarios.
+The Staging and Production environments function similarly, with the difference that sample data can only be used in the staging environment.

--   The base URL for the Youverify Staging API is <https://api.staging.youverify.co> while the live API endpoint is <https://api.youverify.co>,
+-   The base URL for the Youverify staging API is <https://api.staging.youverify.co>
+- The live API endpoint is <https://api.youverify.co>
--   All endpoint should be prefix with v1 e.g <https://api.staging.youverify.co/v1> for staging and while live is <https://api.youverify.co/v1>
+-   All endpoints should be prefix with v1 e.g <https://api.staging.youverify.co/v1> for staging and while live is <https://api.youverify.co/v1>
 -   All sample requests in this documentation are formatted for cURL.
 -   All parameters, where relevant, are required unless otherwise specified.
 -   If you have questions about using the API, want to share some feedback, or have come across a bug you'd like to report, write us an email at [developer@youverify.co](mailto:developer@youverify.co)